Reading: Understanding Text Structure

 1. The rainy season can cause flooding in some areas. __________, it is essential for growing rice.

-What is the best marker?
 (Therefore / However / For example)

-Answer: However.
+→ Answer: However.
 The sentence shows a contrast between a negative idea (flooding) and a positive idea (good for rice).

-2. My friend is very interested in history. __________, she spends a lot of time reading books about the Angkorian period.
+2. My friend is very interested in history. __________, she spends a lot of time reading about the Angkorian period.

-What is the best marker?
 (On the other hand / For instance / As a result)

-Answer: As a result (or Therefore).
-Her spending a lot of time reading is a result of her being interested in history.
+→ Answer: As a result.
+Her reading is a result of her interest in history.

 Connect the Sentences!

 Combine the two sentences into one new sentence using an appropriate discourse marker from the lesson.
-You may need to change the punctuation slightly.

 - Sentence pair 1: The demand for Kampot pepper is very high.
 Farmers are able to get a good price for their crop.